bijoych/workshops/cluster_linking_osk_cc_private/README.md

     source ~/.bash_profile
    ```

-4. Create a topic in OSK using the following command.
+4. Create a topic in Apache Kafka using the following command.
 You will use the `kafka-topics.sh` utility to create the topic:

     ```bash
-    kafka-topics.sh --create --bootstrap-server localhost:9092 --topic test-topic --partitions 1 --replication-factor 1
+    kafka-topics.sh --create --bootstrap-server <kafka_public_ip>:9092 --topic test-topic --partitions 1 --replication-factor 1
     ```

 5. Produce some sample data using the `kafka-console-producer.sh` utility.

     ```bash
-    kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test-topic
+    kafka-console-producer.sh --bootstrap-server <kafka_public_ip>:9092 --topic test-topic
     ```

     Your terminal shows the prompt: